The Law National Aptitude Test (LNAT) consists of two main sections, A and B.

+Finally, you can begin to assess the plan as a whole and establish what your conclusion will be based on your arguments.
 You can use a variety of methods to actually put your ideas down, whether this is a mind map, bullet points or PROs and CONs, use what is best for you.

-Step 3: Writing
+Step 3: Writing an LNAT essay

 Present a brief outline of what you will discuss.
 In this case, you should clearly define “Abortion” (e.g. the termination of a pregnancy).
 If you wish, you can highlight the key themes that will run through the essay, but keep it short!

 In the event of a medical issue

-- Disability of the child
+Disability of the child

-- The mother wants to give up the foetus
+The mother wants to give up the foetus

-- The mother is too young
+The mother is too young

 You now have a choice of several points you can use, but you can’t go into detail for all of them!
 You should focus on the quality not quantity of points made.
-Choose the points which you can make the most original contribution.
+Choose the points from which you can make the most original contribution.

-Once you have chosen your points, you should create a structure;
+Once you have chosen your points, you should create a structure:

-- Paragraph 1: Disability of the child
+Paragraph 1: Disability of the child

-- Paragraph 2: Sexual assault
+Paragraph 2: Sexual assault

 Paragraph 3: In the event of a medical issue

 You should then write PROs and CONs of each point for each paragraph.
-Ensure you have a balanced essay which considers all points of view fairly.
+Ensure you have a balanced essay that considers all points of view fairly.
 Thinking about all elements of an argument is important; thinking of alternative views can strengthen your argument for or against something.

 Here you will bring together the points from the main body.
 You shouldn’t bring any new points into the conclusion, focus just on what you have previously spoken about.
 If you have summarised each point in the main body, then a shorter conclusion will suffice, and vice versa.